 Gin, though usually considered an easy-sipping clear spirit, is a complex category.
 There are herbaceous gins, citrus gins, malty gins, and gins spiced with roots and herbs.
 There are gins that shine in a martini, and breezier gins designed to pair perfectly with a gin and tonic.
 Thanks to a wave of new producers around the globe, many gins now showcase local botanicals—Malfy gin out of Italy is crafted with bright Mediterranean citrus, while Dutch genever uses local grains for malty, heavy-bodied gins.
 In Canada, gins are being produced with spruce and fir, while Porter’s gin makes gin from Buddha’s hand.

 To help navigate the realm of gins, we asked a team of professional bartenders for their can't-live-without bottles.
 These cocktail experts selected tried-and-true gins that shine in martinis, Negronis, and gimlets, and of course, the best gin for a simple G&T.

-Shelby Allison, the co-owner of Lost Lake in Chicago, swears by Ford’s Gin as her go-to spirit in a range of cocktails.
+Shelby Allison, a Chicago-based creative consultant, swears by Ford’s Gin as her go-to spirit in a range of cocktails.
 “It was created specifically to work in a wide variety of classic recipes that call for gin—a promise it really lives up to, and that's why it's our workhorse, go-to gin at Lost Lake.
 Fords Gin is herbal when you need it to be herbal, it’s floral when you're looking for delicacy, there are citrus notes and savory notes.
 It coaxes complex notes from coconut, it plays fantastically with Caribbean baking spices, and it's generous when sharing the stage with rum.”

 She continues, “It’s also priced so it is accessible to fit your gin cocktail needs.
 Overall, Fords Gin isn't trying to reinvent the wheel—just make a really good wheel.”

 Linden Pride, co-owner of Dante NYC, notes it is particularly excellent in a martini.
 “Preferred as a 50/50 martini, Fords Gin has the bright citrus notes, and mild juniper palate that gives this gin the strength to be easily distinguished in a martini, whilst having the nuances to balance with the fragrance of the vermouth."